astechedu/angular-app/README.md

     Angular requires an active LTS or maintenance LTS version of Node.js.

-	run node -v in a terminal window run npm -v in a terminal window
+    Run in a terminal window

+		node -v
+		npm -v

 # Install the Angular CLI